dchang0514/vagrantFlexSwitchDev/README.md

 # vagrantFlexSwitchDev
-This repository contains vagrant related files needed for setting up base FlexSwitch Development virtual box
+This repository contains vagrant related files needed for setting up base FlexSwitch Development virtual box.
+THIS SHOULD BE ONLY USED FOR DEVELOPMENT.
+IF YOU WANT TO RUN FLEXSWICH PLEASE USE DOCKER CONTAINER

 Instructions on how to setup Vagrant FlexSwitch resources: